 Frequently Asked Questions

 Pro-Animal Future is a 501(c)(4) political organization that was incubated by Pax Fauna, a 501(c)(3) nonprofit focused on research.
-Pax Fauna is known in the animal rights community for its studies on public attitudes regarding the use of animals for food, and narratives that can increase support for pro-animal initiatives.
+Pax Fauna is known in the animal rights community for its studies on movement building, grassroots political strategy, and public opinion regarding the use of animals for food.
 These findings play a central role in PAF’s strategy.
-About a half dozen full-time Pax Fauna employees support the Pro-Animal pilot campaigns and continuing research.

 If you like meat and also care about animals, you are in good company!
 Current norms can make it difficult to leave animal meat behind on one’s own.
 Pro-Animal Future strives to transform this individual burden into a group effort.
 That is, rather than asking individuals to make a big change all at once, we believe change can happen when we all come together to take steps as a city or as a nation.
 People have literally signed our petition while eating a cheeseburger or pepperoni pizza!
 Whatever you eat, if you envision a more peaceful future and recognize the need for our society to transition away from factory farms and slaughterhouses, then we warmly invite you to support our cause.